WYCodeBook/WYCodeBook.github.io/_posts/2019-08-18-how-to-contribute-to-open-source.markdown

 layout: post
 title: "How to contribute to open source?"
 date: "2019-08-18 01:23:21 -0700"
-tags: GitHub
+tags: [GitHub]
-categories: Notes
 ---

-#### This is a list of resources for people who are [new to contributing to Open Source](https://github.com/freeCodeCamp/how-to-contribute-to-open-source).
+This is a list of resources for people who are [new to contributing to Open Source](https://github.com/freeCodeCamp/how-to-contribute-to-open-source).

-## Contents
+Contents

 1. [Contributing to Open Source in general](https://github.com/freeCodeCamp/how-to-contribute-to-open-source#contributing-to-open-source-in-general)